Searea/dnd_weapons/info.md

     AP (Heavy)
     AP (Shield)
         Note: this also bypasses "Blocking" weapons if they apply.
+        Note: This applies for any defensive bonus a weapon provides as well
         Note: this also bypasses any active shield ability (Durability sacrificed for DR?)
     AP (Cover)
         Note if this removes the entire cover bonus, the creature is not considered to be in cover (for the sake of feats/abilities)